CurtTilmes/raku-dbpg/README.md

 case), the second method can be omitted.
 (Or if you are only reading a type from the database, and never passing it to the server.)

-Several TypeConverters are bundled with this module, and by default they are added to the TypeConverter automatically:
+Several Converters are bundled with this module, and by default they are added to the Converter automatically:

 * DateTime (date, timestamp, timestamptz -> Date, DateTime)
 * JSON (json, jsonb)